-We have set out below a number of frequently asked questions which hope will can assist you.
+We have set out below a number of frequently asked questions which hopefully will assist you.
 Please use this form if we can assist you further.

 Agreeing for your child to be in foster care is a serious step and you should seek legal advice.
 You will usually be asked to sign a section 20 agreement which is a contract with Social Services in which you delegate some parental responsibility temporarily to the Local Authority so they can look after your child in foster care without a Court Order.
 It is not supposed to be a permanent or even long term agreement.
 If it any stage you are not happy with your child remaining in Local Authority care, you can withdraw your agreement.
 In that situation the Local Authority either have to return your child to or issue an application to Court.